A Delicious Twist on an Old Favorite King Ranch Casserole

 Tips From Margie Lynn

 - Use a pizza cutter to cut the tortillas.
 A cutter makes it so easy!

 - May substitute Rotel tomatoes and green chilies with 1 (10-ounce) can tomato soup, undiluted, plus 1 tablespoon chili powder.

-- You may freeze the casserole up to 1 month.
+- You may freeze the casserole for up to 1 month.
 Thaw in the refrigerator overnight, and bake as directed.

 Perfect for Mexican King Ranch Chicken